 We are a development stage medical device company focused on expanding the applications of our Hemopurifier (TM) platform technology, which is designed to rapidly reduce the presence of infectious viruses and other toxins from human blood.
 In this regard, our core focus is the development of therapeutic devices that treat HIV/AIDS, Hepatitis-C, and pathogens targeted as potential biological warfare agents.
-The Hemopurifier (TM) combines the established scientific principals of affinity chromatography and hemodialysis as a means to mimic the immune system's response of clearing viruses and toxins from the blood before cell and organ infection can occur.
-The Hemopurifier(TM) cannot cure HIV and Hepatitis-C but prevents virus and toxins from infecting unaffected tissues and cells.
-We have completed pre-clinical blood testing of Hemopurifiers (TM) to treat HIV and Hepatitis-C, and have commenced human safety trials for Hepatitis-C in India, but have yet to receive regulatory approval to initiate human trials in the United States.
+The Hemopurifier(TM) combines the established scientific principals of affinity chromatography and hemodialysis as a means to mimic the immune system's response of clearing viruses and toxins from the blood before cell and organ infection can occur.
+The Hemopurifier(TM) cannot cure $\ensuremath{\text{HIV}}$ and Hepatitis-C but prevents virus and toxins from infecting unaffected tissues and cells.
+We have completed pre-clinical blood testing of Hemopurifiers(TM) to treat HIV and Hepatitis-C, and have commenced human safety trials for Hepatitis-C in India, but have yet to receive regulatory approval to initiate human trials in the United States.
 The commercialization of each Hemopurifier (TM) application involves significant hurdles which include the completion of human efficacy clinical trials.
-The approval of any application of the Hemopurifier (TM) in the United States will require the approval of the FDA to initiate human studies.
+The approval of any application of the Hemopurifier(TM) in the United States will require the approval of the FDA to initiate human studies.
 Such studies could take years to demonstrate safety and effectiveness in humans, and there is no assurance that the Hemopurifier(TM) will be cleared by the FDA as a device we can market to the medical community.
 We also anticipate that similar regulatory challenges will be expected from foreign regulatory agencies, should we attempt to commercialize and market the Hemopurifier(TM) outside of the United States.
 As a result, we have not generated revenues from the sale of any Hemopurifier(TM) application.
-Additionally, there have been no independent validation STUDIES of our $\overline{\text{Hemopurifiers}}$ (TM) to treat infectious disease.
+Additionally, there have been no independent validation studies of our Hemopurifiers(TM) to treat infectious disease.
 We manufacture our products on a small scale for testing purposes but have yet to manufacture our products on a large scale for commercial purposes.
 All of our pre-clinical human blood studies have been conducted in our laboratories under the direction of Dr. Richard Tullis, our Chief Science Officer.

-As of November 9, 2005 we had issued and outstanding 19,427,201 common shares, and common share purchase options and warrants entitling the holders to purchase up to 17,160,648 common shares.
+As of December 15, 2005 we had issued and outstanding 19,901,016 common shares, and common share purchase options and warrants entitling the holders to purchase up to 17,555,820 common shares including 5,000,000 underlying warrant shares required to be issued upon conversion of the Notes by Holders.
 We are a Nevada corporation.
 Our principal executive offices are located at 3030 Bunker Hill Street, Suite 4000, San Diego, California 92109.
 Our telephone number is (858) 459-7800.
 The address of our website is www.aethlonmedical.com.
 Information on our website is not a part of this prospectus.